Master of Arts in English

-Dr. Blazer is an Assistant Professor of English and the Coordinator of the Teaching Fellows at Georgia College.
+Dr. Blazer is an Associate Professor of English at Georgia College.
 After studying literature and photography at Denison University, he earned a Ph.D. in twentieth-century literature and critical theory at The Ohio State University.
 He previously taught at the University of Louisville and Grand Valley State University.
 His poetry scholarship focused on the relationship between critical theory and American poetry in the 1970's and 1980's.
 His research on the contemporary American novel examines the relationship between postmodern culture and existential madness.
 Dr. Blazer teaches a wide variety of courses in composition, writing about literature, poetry, drama, critical theory (particularly existentialism and psychoanalysis), and twenty- and twenty-first century American literature (particularly the postmodern novel and contemporary poetry).

 Beauty Bragg, African American Studies

 Dr. Bragg is Associate Professor at Georgia College, where she also contributes courses in Women’s Studies and Africana Studies.
 She has published essays and reviews in journals such as Meridians; feminism, race, transnationalism, The Journal of Popular Culture, and MELUS.
 Currently, her research is focused on the intersections among African American femininity, hip hop culture and post-soul literary aesthetics.
 Her essay “Feminism and the Streets: the female quest for independence in the era of transactional sexuality” is forthcoming in Palimpsest: A Journal on Women, Gender and the Black International.

 Craig Callender, Linguistics